 Expertise and rankings

-Mayo Clinic researchers developed the model for end-stage liver disease (MELD) now used nationwide to assess people's disease progression and allocate organs for transplant.
+In addition to inventing technology to accurately diagnose cirrhosis, Mayo Clinic researchers developed the model for end-stage liver disease (MELD).
+This scoring system is now used nationwide to assess people's disease progression and allocate organs for transplant.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for digestive disorders by U.S. News & World Report.

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below:

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.

 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals, or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

 Please contact your insurance company to verify medical coverage and to obtain any needed authorization prior to your visit.
 Often, your insurer's customer service number is printed on the back of your insurance card.